ethanjli/pinspawn-action/README.md

 ### Interact with Docker in an unbooted container

-Note: this example will *only* work if you run it in an arm64-based runner, e.g. `ubuntu-22.04-arm` or `ubuntu-24.04-arm`!
+Note: this example will *only* work if you run it in the `ubuntu-22.04-arm` runner; trying to run it on `ubuntu-24.04-arm` results in an error when `dockerd` tries to start (`failed to start daemon: Devices cgroup isn't mounted`).

 ```yaml
 - name: Install Docker